 Lease

-In consideration of the payment of the Lease Payments, the Supplier will hire the Equipment to the Buyer in a timely manner and in accordance the Call-Off Contract and the requirements notified to the Supplier in the Equipment Order.
+In consideration of the payment of the Lease Payments, the Supplier will hire the Equipment to the Buyer in a timely manner and in accordance with the Call-Off Contract and the requirements notified to the Supplier in the Equipment Order.

 The Deposit is a deposit against default by the Buyer of payment of any Lease Payments or any loss of or damage caused to the Equipment.
 The Buyer must, on the Actual Delivery Date, pay the Deposit to the Supplier.
 If the Buyer fails [without due cause] to make any Lease Payments in accordance with the Equipment Order, or causes any loss or damage to the Equipment (in whole or in part), the Supplier can apply the Deposit against that default, loss or damage.
 The Buyer must pay to the Supplier any sums deducted from the Deposit within ten (10) Working Days of a demand for the same.
 The Supplier must refund the Deposit (or balance of the Deposit) within [five (5)] Working Days after the end of the Lease Period.